to infinity and beyond

 Matt: I love discovering and collaborating with amazing, smart, lovely people.
 I hope I am inspiring people to take unconventional approaches and prove you can do it another way.
 We’ve always been a collaborative studio, remote working since 2004 and succeeding outside of London, and playing with new technology to discover fresh ways of making things.

-Clare: If I could collaborate with anyone, it would be Barbara Hepworth, the sculptor – her work feels just perfection to me – it might not be an easy collaboration though!
+Claire: If I could collaborate with anyone, it would be Barbara Hepworth, the sculptor – her work feels just perfection to me – it might not be an easy collaboration though!
 And Philip Pullman, David Attenborough of course, for obvious reasons.
 (Delegating more stuff to other good people would be nice!)

 Joel: My name for this utopia World of Good would be ‘The Academy’ – with everyone learning and teaching each other forever.